BPC-157

 Peptides for Perimenopause: What the Research Actually Says

-A grounded look at peptides discussed for perimenopause — GH-axis peptides, BPC-157, kisspeptin, collagen — and where the evidence is strong versus preliminary.
+A grounded look at peptides discussed for perimenopause — GH-axis peptides, BPC-157, kisspeptin, collagen, GLP-1 — and where the evidence is strong versus preliminary, with the current 2026 regulatory and safety picture.

 What Are Peptides?
 A Woman's Guide to Hormone & Wellness Peptides